-‘The world’s oldest profession’ is a famous phrase behind which lies a sludge pool of deceit, lies and exploitation.
-For an unassuming person, the line seems to denote a time-honoured profession but it couldn’t be further from the truth.
+‘The world’s oldest profession’ is a famous phrase behind which lies a sludge pool of deceit, lies, and exploitation.
+For an unassuming person, the line seems to denote a time-honored profession but it couldn’t be further from the truth.
 If one learns to read between the lines, the hidden word reveals itself – prostitution.

-The flesh trade in India is a rampant evil, threatening to chew through the fibres that hold our society together.
-An endless war is being fought against the flesh trade.
+The flesh trade in India is a rampant evil, threatening to chew through the fibers that hold our society together.
+Endless war is being fought against the flesh trade.
 It is an uphill battle with more setbacks than breakthroughs but the people leading the charge are yet to give up.

-She founded the organisation in 1996 with the help of Brother Jose Vettica and it has grown to become the largest anti-trafficking shelter in the world.
+She founded the organization in 1996 with the help of Brother Jose Vettica and it has grown to become the largest anti-trafficking shelter in the world.
 Sunitha’s aim when she founded the NGO was to prevent the children of the prostituted mothers from falling into the clutches of the flesh trade.
-The NGO has branched out to provide rehabilitation for rescued children and HIV positive victims of sex trafficking.
+The NGO has branched out to provide rehabilitation for rescued children and HIV-positive victims of sex trafficking.

-Prajwala has evolved over the years to include a strategic approach based on five pillars – prevention, rescue, rehabilitation, reintegration and advocacy.
+Prajwala has evolved over the years to include a strategic approach based on 5 pillars – prevention, rescue, rehabilitation, reintegration, and advocacy.
 So far, Prajwala has made a positive impact on the lives of over 12,000 survivors.
-Many of these survivors go on to work with the NGO – out of the 200 employees of Prajwala, 70% of them are survivors.
+Many of these survivors go on to work with the NGO.
+Out of the 200 employees of Prajwala, 70% of them are survivors.

-Sunitha runs Prajwala as a full-time volunteer, something which is unheard of and shows us a glimpse of the moral fibre that courses through her veins.
+Sunitha runs Prajwala as a full-time volunteer, something which is unheard of.
+This shows us a glimpse of the moral fiber that courses through her veins.
 A Padma Shri awardee, she is an excellent writer and an accomplished orator too.
 She has drafted recommendations for state governments with regards to sex trafficking laws and also compiled handbooks as well.